naralakamsani/Stock-data-graphs/README.md

 # Stock-data-graphs

+### Project Overview
-Using past stocks data, I created a candle stick graph using Matplotlib to help visualize the data.
-This graph can be modified to show different ranges of years and can easily be changed to a different type.
+* Using past stocks data
+* created a candle stick graph using Matplotlibto help visualize the data.
+* This graph can be modified to show different ranges of years
+* Can easily be changed to a different type of grph

+### Install(run on command line)

+- pip install matplotlib
+- pip install Jupyer Notebook

+### Open(run on command line)
+* jupyter notebook